dimstavkos/Rent-a-Room-Web-App/README.md

-# Rent-a-House - A Web Application for Property Rentals
+# Rent-a-House - A Full-Stack Web Application for Property Rentals
-The project was developed as part of a university course with a focus on applying practical software engineering principles.

 ## Overview

-This project implements a full-stack web application for property rentals, inspired by modern accommodation platforms.
+This project was developed as part of a university course with a focus on applying practical software engineering principles.
+It implements a full-stack web application for property rentals, inspired by modern accommodation platforms.
 The system enables users to act as hosts or renters, supporting property management, booking workflows, secure authentication, messaging, and personalized recommendations.

 The application is structured as a three-tier system:

 - A relational database for data persistence
 - A RESTful backend API handling business logic and security
 - A frontend application for user interaction

 Special emphasis was placed on database schema design, layered backend architecture, role-based authorization, and controlled API data exposure.